Trading house Trafigura wins huge chunk of Rosneft oil supply

-MOSCOW/LONDON (Reuters) - Trafigura [TRAFGF.UL] is emerging as the new king of Russian oil trading, expanding its deal with sanctions-hit Rosneft to export $500 million worth of crude in April from the Baltic, the Mediterranean and Pacific ports, market sources said.
+MOSCOW/LONDON, March 27 (Reuters) - Trafigura is emerging as the new king of Russian oil trading, expanding its deal with sanctions-hit Rosneft to export $500 million worth of crude in April from the Baltic, the Mediterranean and Pacific ports, market sources said.

 The move comes as European Union and U.S. sanctions imposed on Russia last year over its role in Ukraine have severely restricted financing options for Russian companies, forcing Rosneft to seek alternative ways to meet debt repayments.